||WorkSafe New Zealand

 |Oil Spill Response:

 Issues related to oil spill response is the responsibility of Maritime New Zealand. www.maritimenz.govt.nz.
 This is supplemented by Regional Councils when the spill reaches the New Zealand Coastline for the operational side of such clean-ups.
-The DoL will monitor and assist at the source of the spill as required by the New Zealand Health Safety and Employments act 1995 Petroleum Exploration and extraction regulations 1999.
+WorkSafe will monitor and assist at the source of the spill as required by the New Zealand Health Safety and Employments act 1995 and the Petroleum Exploration and extraction regulations 2013.

 ||The Crown minerals website is the best source of information available in New Zealand with and overview of exploration and regulations: